This One Is Really Special - As Good As It Gets Recipe

 Instructions

 - I like to buy my frozen shrimp unpeeled, with tails.
-You can find them already peeled and deveined but if they are not, you need to peel, devein, rinse and pat them dry.
+You can find them already peeled and deveined, but if they are not, you need to peel, devein, rinse, and pat dry.

 - Slice the fennel into very thin slices, much thinner than you'll notice I did in my photograph.
 What was I thinking?

 - Pat the shrimp dry with a paper towel.
-If you don't, they will steam instead of sauté and we don't want that.
+If you don't, they will steam instead of sauté; we don't want that.

 - Season them with some salt and pepper.

-- Heat up your sauté pan or frying pan over medium-high heat and add 2 tablespoons of the oil.
-You want to get the oil hot, but not smoking.
+- Heat your sauté or frying pan over medium-high heat and add two tablespoons of the oil.
+You want to get the oil hot but not smoking.

 - Add the shrimp in a single layer.
-Sauté for about 2 minutes and then flip and cook for another minute or two.
-You want the shrimp brown but not completely cooked through.
+Sauté for about 2 minutes, flip, and cook for another minute or two.
+You want the shrimp brown but not thoroughly cooked through.
 You will finish cooking them in the sauce.

 - Remove the shrimp from the pan and lower the heat to medium.

-- Add the remaining 2 tablespoons of olive oil to the pan along with the fennel and garlic.
-Season with a little salt and sauté until the fennel is golden brown.
+- Add the remaining two tablespoons of olive oil to the pan along with the fennel and garlic.
+Season with some salt and sauté until the fennel is golden brown.
 This should take about 8 minutes.

 - Remove the pan from the heat and carefully add the Pernod.
 The recipe said the Pernod might flame up so I decided to show my oldest daughter what that looked like.
-I tilted the pan a little over the flame so the Pernod would ignite and we were all a little surprised by the size of the flame.
-Luckily I had the pan cover out and quickly covered the pan and put the flame out.
-I'm saying this to let you know, you need to be careful whenever you deglaze a pan with alcohol.
+I tilted the pan a little over the flame so the Pernod would ignite, and we were all a little surprised by the size of the flame.
+Luckily, I had the pan cover out and quickly covered the pan and put the flame out.
+I'm saying this to let you know you must be careful whenever you deglaze a pan with alcohol.

 - Once you add the Pernod, put the pan back on the burner and cook until most of the Pernod is evaporated.

-- Add the previously cooked shrimp, stir to coat with sauce and cook for another minute or two until the shrimp are opaque throughout.
+- Add the previously cooked shrimp, stir to coat with sauce, and cook for another minute or two until the shrimp are opaque.

-- Serve over rice, pasta or by itself, as my wife likes it, sprinkled with the reserved parsley.
+- Serve over rice, pasta, or by itself, sprinkled with the reserved parsley, as my wife likes.

 Notes